 My work is a constant flow between art and design.
 Design comes natural to me because that’s the way my mind has worked my whole adult life.
-Art was more like the background sound, always there but not really payed much attention to.
-That has changed in the last decade, I turned up the volume and now art has become my main music.
+Art was more like the background sound, always there but not really paid much attention to.
+This has changed in the last decade, I turned up the volume and now art has become my main music.
 Even so, my designer mind sometimes comes up with a tune.

 Carie Oltmann is a german graphic designer and artist based in Valencia, Spain.

 She studied Visual Communication at the University of Applied Science Düsseldorf and worked as a graphic designer in Germany and Spain for more than two decades, interrupted by a year of travelling around the world.
 She is now studying at the Ceramic Arts college in Valencia, Spain, where she took the step from 2D to 3D, in form of objects and sculpture.

 She has participated in various group shows and her works are held in private collections in Germany, Spain, the USA, Australia and New Zealand.